ULL-ESIT-PL/babel-learning/doc/tan-liu-article.md

   master
 ```

 The branch `feat/curry-function` is the one with Tan Li Hau's solution.

 Branch `master` is the original Babel repo.
+You can start from here and try to reproduce the article.

 You can find the version modified in the branch `learning` of the repository [ULL-ESIT-PL/babel-tanhauhau](https://github.com/ULL-ESIT-PL/babel-tanhauhau/tree/learning)